egrosdou01/blog.grosdouli.dev/blog/2024-12-14-rancher-latest-updates/rancher-latest-deployment-updates.md

 To follow along, ensure the below points are satisfied.

-- A valid Kubernetes Cluster that meets the [installation requirements](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-9-4/)
+- A valid Kubernetes Cluster that meets the [installation requirements](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-10-1/)
 - A valid DNS domain name
 - kubectl installed
 - Helm CLI installed

 ## Scenario

-The deployment demonstrated a couple of months back worked on a Rancher server `v2.8.4` version.
+The deployment demonstrated some months back worked on a Rancher server `v2.8.4` version.
 However, I came to realise with the latest Rancher version, the same approach no longer works.
 The issue for me was that I was unable to deploy downstream RKE2 clusters due to a `cloud-init` error pointing to an incorrect TLS certificate hash.
 Thus, no RKE2 downstream clusters were deployed.
 I had a similar experience with a `v2.7.x` installation, however, I thought any issues were resolved in the meantime.

 ## What's new with Rancher v2.10.0